erikschreier/PaperColor-themes/README.md

 Keybind improvements: ALT + h, j, k, l to move between slits inside of tmux, ALT + 1 ..
 9 to switch between windows, ALT + Arrow keys to resize splits

 The zsh theme is very basic but fits nice into the tmux window, it uses the PaperColor colors as well.
 It supports a indocator to highlight errors and a basical git status to see dirty, clean status and the git branch name.

-Youre free to use and modify the Parts of the setup for own purpose or share it for free (you have to add a link to the original repo).
-Youre not alowed to use the repo or any part of it in any commercial way (youre free to ask)!